Linuxfabrik/monitoring-plugins/README.md

     ├── lib                         Link to the Linuxfabrik Python libraries ├── unit-test                   File for unit tests
-    │   ├── retc                    Files for simulating return codes │   ├── stdin                   Files for simulating output to STDOUT │   ├── stdout                  Files for simulating output to STDERR │   └── run                     The unit test
+    │   ├── retc                    Files for simulating return codes │   ├── stdin                   Files for simulating input to STDIN │   ├── stdout                  Files for simulating output to STDOUT │   └── run                     The unit test
     └── plugin-name                 The monitoring plugin
 ```